Antipodean albatross: Conservation

 The IUCN classifies this albatross as Endangered, with an occurrence range of 37400000 km2; although its breeding range is only 670 km2.
-A 2007 population estimate numbered between 4,635 and 5,757 breeding pairs on Antipodes Island, 5,800 pairs on the Auckland Islands (Adams Island, Auckland Island, and Disappointment Island), and 10 pair on Campbell Island.
+A 2007 population estimate numbered between 4,635 and 5,757 breeding pairs on Antipodes Island, 5,800 pairs on the Auckland Islands (Adams Island, Auckland Island, and Disappointment Island), and 10 pairs on Campbell Island.
 There has been 1 pair breeding on Pitt Island, Chatham Islands since 2004.
 This places the total population at 25,300.
 Both breeding success (25%) and adult survival rates (80% female & 88% male) have been declining.

 Pigs and feral cats are hurting the population on Auckland Island and longline fishing is still impacting them.
 Recent studies have shown that a rise in Tasman Sea temperature may be impacting gibsoni.

 Banding has been an ongoing process, and will continue with satellite tracking of the species.
 Cattle and sheep have been eradicated from Campbell Island, and all the islands are nature preserves and recently became World Heritage Sites.
 Cats and pigs need to be removed from the Auckland Islands, the fisheries need to be worked with and the ocean temperature fluctuations need to be studied to help this species survive.